gidBell/gidBell/README.md

 - 🌱 I’m currently learning react.js.
 - 💞️ I’m looking to collaborate on new projects.
 - ✉️ You can reach me through my email @gideonogirima25@gmail.com
-- ⚡ I love soccer, history, music and fine arts.
+- ⚡ I love soccer, history, and gaining random knowledge .

 <!---
 gidBell/gidBell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.